 Determine Your House’s Value

-If you can afford to, hire a licensed appraiser to give you a fairly accurate estimate of your property’s value.
+If you can afford to, hire a licensed appraiser in Dallas to give you a fairly accurate estimate of your property’s value.
 An appraiser’s report is also helpful when it’s time to negotiate.
 It will probably cost between $300 and $500.
 Also, keep in mind that the buyer’s mortgage company will want their own appraisal, so a second one will be necessary.

 Get Your House Sale-Ready

-You might be ready to sell your house but is your house ready to be sold?
+You might be ready to sell your house in Dallas, TX, but is your house ready to be sold?
 Is this home in prime condition for someone else to look at it and decide they want to live here?
 Have you put your best foot forward in presentation and aspirational appearance to ensure that buyers will start making you offers?

 Don’t Forget About Curb Appeal